8 Charts Every Investor Needs to See When Markets Crash

 The Next Time You’re Tempted to Panic, Look at These Eight Charts

-Since 1928, there have been 26 bear markets in the benchmark S&P 500 stock index.
-After each and every one of them, stocks went on to reach all time highs.
+Since 1928, there have been 27 bear markets in the benchmark S&P 500 stock index.
+After each and every one of them, stocks went on to reach all-time highs.
 The track record here is perfect.

 Recent history has eight outstanding examples of why a smart “bear market strategy” consists of keeping the facts in mind, thinking long term, and not getting scared out of stocks.

-Note: Editor’s Note: Yesterday, InvestorPlace CEO Brian Hunt reminded us that free markets, innovation, and productive enterprise have allowed mankind to achieve incredible progress despite wars, recessions, and bear markets.